DestinationHome/Destination-Home-Online/README.md

 ![NPIA00005_screenshot_2022_04_30_16_22_56](https://user-images.githubusercontent.com/67494727/166170289-8182e235-31be-4794-9fbb-303e93b5e579.png)

 In regards to minigames, unfortunately for certain scenes, not all minigames will work as it requires some extra attention/time for the Destination Home team to get such services up and running in a stable environment.
 For our beta launch, I've created a straightforward [compatibility list](https://github.com/DestinationHome/Destination-Home-Online/blob/1073c10863923ae1218968f9e7c5903172e9c0ed/PlayStationHome_Minigame_Compatibility_List/PlayStationHome_Minigame_Compatibility_List_Beta.csv) that documents which minigames fully work or not in alphabetical order (A-Z).

+# 🕷️Notice critical bugs in PlayStation&Home?
+Here is how you can report them to the Destination Home Team!

+- As all with any major software project, even the best applications are known to have bugs, and PlayStation Home online is no exception.
+With that being said the Destination Home give serious consideration when it comes to stablility for our community.
+If you see any **critical bugs** please create a ticket/issue [here](https://github.com/DestinationHome/Destination-Home-Online/issues) on the official Destination Home Online repo.
+In order to fix bugs fast, we ask for users to provide as much documentation as possible.
+For instance:

+- What client are your using (RPCS3/PS3)?
+- Where did this bug occur?
+List the scene name.
+- Provide picutures/videos of the error occuring.

 # Prerequisites for PlayStation 3 users: